the-amber-joy/eleventy-base-blog/posts/thirdpost.md

 ---
-title: This is my third post.
+title: Third post.
-description: This is a post on My Blog about win-win survival strategies.
+description: This is the third post on my blog about nothing.
-date: 2018-08-24
+date: 2022-09-25
+scheduled: 2022-09-25
 tags:
-  - second tag
+  - sample tag
   - posts with two tags
 layout: layouts/post.njk
+draft: true
 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.